-There are four contact hours per week, comprised of three lectures and one tutorial.
-Check the timetable for classes.
+There are four contact hours per week for internal students, comprised of three lectures and one tutorial.
+The lectures will be available on Echo soon after delivery, and external students should view these thoroughly, and read the lecture notes.
+The tutorials are not recorded.